davidodejobi/Daily-Learning-Log/Study/Statistical Computing Inference and Modelling/Week 2 - Statistical Models and Methodologies/Reading Material.md

 **Key Considerations:**

-* Check convergence of numerical methods.
+* Check the convergence of numerical methods.
 * Ensure global (not local) optimum.

 **Example:** Using MLE to estimate parameters of a logistic regression predicting customer churn, yielding odds ratios for each predictor.